zkFL: Zero-Knowledge Proof-based Gradient Aggregation for Federated Learning: Empirical Analysis

-\textbf{Communication Costs.} Compared to the traditional \FL, \zkFL will also increase the communication costs for the clients and the aggregator, as the encrypted local training model updates $Enc(w_i)\thickspace(1\leq i \leq n)$ and the \ZKP proof $\pi$.
+Compared to the traditional \FL, \zkFL will also increase the communication costs for the clients and the aggregator, as the encrypted local training model updates $Enc(w_i)\thickspace(1\leq i \leq n)$ and the \ZKP proof $\pi$.
 As shown in Table~\ref{tab: communication-costs}, for each network backbone, we compare the size of encrypted data with the size of the model updates in plaintext.
+Compared to traditional \FL, \zkFL will cause additional communication costs (e.g., the encrypted data).
+We estimate the proof size based on the network parameter size and the data provided in the Halo2 original paper~\cite{bowe2019recursive}.
 We show that the size of encrypted data grows linearly in the number of parameters.
 Thus, the communication costs are dominated by the encrypted data.
 For ResNet50, the network backbone with the largest number of model parameters in our experiment, the additional data transmitted to the centralized aggregator per client is approximately {$2 \times$} compared to the plaintext).
 However, it is of utmost importance to underscore that although the relative size increase might appear significant, the absolute size of the updates is merely equivalent to a few minutes of compressed HD video.
 As a result, the data size remains well within the capabilities of the \FL clients utilizing wireless or mobile connections.
+For instance, let us examine the most substantial communication overhead as outlined in Table~\ref{tab: communication-costs}, specifically, a total data transfer volume of 491MB + $2 \times$491MB + 628KB = 1,473.61MB, associated with the network architecture of ResNet50.
+In a scenario where a client transmits model updates in plaintext, alongside the encrypted model updates and the \ZKP proof to a centralized aggregator, all over a network bandwidth of 1 Gbps, the resulting communication latency can be approximately calculated as follows: $1{,}473.61 \times 8 /1000 = 11.79$ seconds.
+This latency is approximately $3\times$ of the one in \FL under the same communication network conditions.